particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 node auth1.js
 ```

+For the browser-based examples

 To get an access token, you will often use the [`particle token create`](/reference/developer-tools/cli/#particle-token-create) command in the Particle CLI.
 Remember that the access token grants full access to your account, so make sure you keep it secure!

+### Create a token (browser-based)

+You can also create a token using this web-browser control.
+This creates a token for your account, which can access all devices in your sandbox as well as products and organizations you have access to.
+Be careful with this token!
+The username, password, and MFA OTP token (if required) are necessary to create a new token.
+You can't create another token from your single-sign-on login.

+{{> cloud-api-create-token-simple}}

+Copy and paste the token out of the Access Token field to use in locations where you need an access token.
+(The password is sent using a Particle Cloud API call using Javascript and TLS/SSL encryption.)

 ### Adding a package